One of the largest Gothic cathedral

 , or Cathedral Museum.

 Climbing to the roof and entering the church are on payment.
-Respectively, fares are Euro 13 and 2.
+Fares go from Euro 4 to Euro 22.